TechLabs-Berlin/ws24-skillswap/README.md

 In case any packages are missing, run "npm install" first.
 Frontend app will run on localhost port 5173.

+Run the app in Mobile resolution (e.g. 430*932) for best experience.

 - Backend:
 Go into the "server" directory and run "nodemon dev".
 In case any packages are missing, run "npm install" first.